 Princess Cruises, one of the best-known names in cruising, first set sail in 1965 with a single ship cruising to Mexico.
-Today, the line has grown to become the third largest cruise line in the world, renowned for innovative ships and an environment of exceptional customer service.
-Since the line’s beginnings, Princess has frequently paved the way in the cruise industry, evolving to meet the needs of the today’s vacationer.
+Today, the line has grown to become one of the largest cruise line in the world, renowned for innovative ships and an environment of exceptional customer service.
+Since the line’s beginnings, Princess has frequently paved the way in the cruise industry, evolving to meet the needs of today’s vacationer.

 Deploying in-room entertainment and digital signage solutions on Princess’ fleet involved several challenges, some unique to the cruise industry.
 Princess Cruises wanted to leverage their existing content management system (CMS) and maintain control over branding and messaging at the corporate level.
 They also wanted to provide crew with the ability to manage messaging in order to maintain relevance to their passengers.

-The solution they were searching for would need to be hosted locally, function in a lightly connected environment and be integrated with local ship systems to access information like time, location, and weather.
+The solution they were searching for would need to be hosted locally, function in a lightly-connected environment and be integrated with local ship systems to access information like time, location, and weather.

 Princess Cruises also needed to satisfy several safety considerations.
 The solution needed to require passengers to view a mandatory safety video at the outset of the cruise.
 The solution needed to interrupt in-room entertainment and digital sign experiences so that passengers could focus on instructions from the Captain and crew during a “hard mute” scenario, where network traffic is suspended manually from the bridge.

 In addition to an in-room solution, Princess Cruises sought an effective way to update their digital signage content quickly and easily.
 They faced a challenge of uniformly communicating with passengers in a way that elevated their brand, making the entire passenger experience immersive.

 Princess Cruises partnered with Xevo to deploy ExperienceManager, a next generation platform for in-room entertainment and digital signage.
 ExperienceManager was first deployed on the Royal Princess in 2013.